snowyTheHamster/search-files-recursive/README.md

 You can make the script executable with pyinstaller.

-## Issues / Future Milestone Ideas
+## Issues / Possible Milestones

-- Search results displayed in popup not 1 result per line
-- Search results overflows window and no way to reach close button
-- Add checkboxs for common file extensions
+[x] Search results displayed in popup not 1 result per line [x] Search results overflows window and no way to reach close button [x] Add checkboxs for common file extensions
-- Display all file extension types in search result
-- Add option to search for filename
+[] Update results textbox size depending on length of results [] Display all file extension types in search result [] Add option to search for filename
-- Add option to search for filename (using regex)
+[] Add option to search for filename (using regex)
-- Print out total combined filesizes of search result
+[] Print out total combined filesizes of search result [] Show progress bar
+[] optimize loop for multiple queries (e.g: jpg, gif, zip -> 1 loop instead of 3 times)